iree-org/iree-jax/README.md

 params = Params(x, b)

-class TrivialKernel(Module):
+class TrivialKernel(Program):
-  """By sub-classing `jax.iree.Module`, you create an IREE program which can be compiled (and executed in the host process) by instantiating it.
+  """By sub-classing `jax.iree.Program`, you create an IREE program which can be compiled (and executed in the host process) by instantiating it.

-  The module's name is by default the snake_case equivalent of the class name with any "Module" suffix removed.
+  The program's name is by default the snake_case equivalent of the class name with any "Program" suffix removed.
 It can be specified explicitly via:

-    class MyModule(Module, export_name="foobar"):
+    class MyProgram(Program, export_name="foobar"):
   """

   # Globals are created by giving names in the class to arrays and trees of